 1991, not rated

 A rejected, but legendary and widely bootlegged album with Eugene Landy producing.
-I haven’t heard the whole thing, but I’m familiar with the most infamous track where Wilson attempts hip hop.
+I haven’t heard the whole thing, but the most infamous track is ‘Smart Girls’, where Wilson samples his 1960s Beach Boys hits in a hip hop track.

 Orange Crate Art (with Van Dyke Parks